PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: Experiments

-Comparing the visualization effects of interactive segmentation for three different types of user prompts is illustrated in Fig.~\ref{fig:exp2}, by comparing the interactive segmentation effects of three different prompt types, it can be seen that using clicks alone, regardless of the initial or third interaction, the obtained IoU is the lowest among the three types.
-This is because the information provided by a single click is not sufficient, leading to uncertainty in the semantics to be segmented.
-From Fig.~\ref{fig:exp2}(b) and Fig.~\ref{fig:exp2}(c), it can be seen that using box or Scribble for interactive segmentation can effectively eliminate the uncertainty information generated during the interaction process, thereby obtaining a higher IoU.
-Furthermore, as shown in Fig.~\ref{fig:exp2}(b), each box position is calculated based on the deviation region between the previous predicted result and the ground truth mask.
-If the deviation region belongs to the foreground, the box is considered a positive prompt (red box), while if it belongs to the background, the box is considered a negative prompt (green box).
-This approach of using deviation-based box prompts achieves the goal of local refinement without increasing the model parameters.
+Fig.~\ref{fig:exp2} lists an example to compare the interactive segmentation results by using clicks, boxes, and scribbles, respectively.
+It can be seen that the use of clicks has the lowest IoU values as compared to the use of boxes or scribbles, especially in the first interaction.
+This is because the information provided by a single click is insufficient, leading to uncertainty in the semantics to be segmented.
+Comparatively, the use of boxes or scribbles could provide richer feedback cues, thereby obtaining a higher IoU.
+Furthermore, as shown in Fig.~\ref{fig:exp2} (b), each box position is calculated based on the deviation region between the previous prediction and the ground truth mask.
+If the deviation region belongs to the foreground, the box is considered as a positive prompt (red box), otherwise a negative one.
+This strategy can correct error areas as quickly as possible for performance improvement.